Thomastown, County Kilkenny: People

 Dysart Castle close to Thomastown is reputed to have been the birthplace of the influential Irish philosopher Bishop George Berkeley.
 Thomastown was the birthplace of the Texas empresario James Hewetson.

 Born in Kilmurry, Mildred Anne Butler (1858–1941) was an artist associated with the Newlyn School, she worked in watercolour and oil of landscape, genre and animal subjects.
 Butler spent most of her life at her family home in Kilmurry, Thomastown.

 The house previously belonged to the Bushe family, whose most distinguished member was Charles Kendal Bushe, Lord Chief Justice of Ireland, who was born at Kilmurry in 1767.

 A bronze statue of Ollie Walsh, a Thomastown hurler, stands in Mill Street.
 Monsignor Tommy Maher played hurling with the local club Thomastown and with the Kilkenny senior inter-county team in the 1940s and coached Kilkenny to seven senior All-Ireland titles between 1957 and 1978.
 Tom Walsh played hurling with Thomastown and Kilkenny's senior inter-county team in the 1960s.

 British songwriter and guitarist John Martyn lived in Thomastown from 1998 until his death in 2009.

 Victoria Cross recipient William Dowling was born in Thomastown.

 Sport

-Kayaking (canoeing) and fishing are common on the River Nore in the area, with the Thomastown Paddlers Canoe Club providing training on the river, which leads to the village Inistioge.
+Kayaking (canoeing) and fishing are common on the River Nore which leads to the village of Inistioge.
+The Thomastown Paddlers Canoe Club providing training on the river.